-- Use trusted sites.
-Leading jobs board providers take action to ensure the vacancies listed on their site are legitimate.
-They also provide job seekers with advice on safe job seeking.
+- Use trusted jobs sites.
+Leading jobs board providers work to make sure the vacancies listed on their site are real.
+They also provide advice on safe job seeking.

-- Do your research to find out if the recruitment agency has a track record of successfully placing people like you into real jobs with reputable employers.
-See if you can get recommendations from other people.
-If you are still unsure, ask the agency to provide you with more information.
+- Research recruitment agencies to find one with a history of placing people like you into real jobs with reputable employers.
+Get recommendations from others on the best recruiters.
+If you are still unsure, ask the agency to get you with information on their placement rates.

-- Only provide your bank details once your employment has been confirmed, and don't forget to check that you are being paid the correct amount.
+- Don't provide your bank details to an employer until your employment has been confirmed.
+Don't forget to check that you are being paid the correct amount.

 - Don’t forget your insurance.
-If you undertake work experience as a jobactive client, or if you arrange it through your school or education provider you will probably be covered if there is an accident.
-You should always check this before starting work experience.
-If you build your workplace experience through paid employment, even short term jobs, then your employer’s usual insurance will also apply to you.
-If you do unpaid work experience which you organise yourself, then you or your employer will have to arrange insurance cover for you.
+If you are with jobactive or arrange work experience through your school, you will probably be covered if you have an accident.
+You should always check your insurance before starting work experience.
+If you have a paid job, even short term roles, your employer’s insurance will also apply to you.
+If you organise your own unpaid work experience, you will likely need to arrange your own insurance cover.
 For more information, read our article ‘Stay safe on work experience’.

-For more information on staying safe online, visit:
+Where can I get more information on staying safe online?

 - Cybersmart - a national cybersafety and cybersecurity education program managed by the Australian Communications and Media Authority (ACMA), as part of the Australian Government's commitment to cybersafety.

-- Stay Smart Online - the Australian Government's online safety and security website, designed to help everyone understand the risks and the simple steps that can be taken to protect personal and financial information online.
+- Stay Smart Online - the Australian Government's online safety and security website.
+It aims to help everyone understand the risks and simple steps to take to protect personal and financial information online.

 - SCAMwatch - a website run by the Australian Competition and Consumer Commission (ACCC).
 SCAMwatch provides information to consumers and small businesses about how to recognise, avoid and report scams.